Fast Byzantine Total Order Broadcast: Related Work

+\paragraph{Two-message-delay Consensus.} Kursawe first proposed a fast Byzantine Consensus implementation~\cite{kursawe-optimistic-srds02} with two-message-delay latency and optimal $3\faultcount + 1$ resiliency in the good case, but a single failure results in all processes using the slow path, akin to Bosco.

+FaB Paxos~\cite{fab-paxos-dsn05} is the first Consensus with a Byzantine fault-tolerant fast path in two message delays, with a $5\faultcount + 1$ resiliency.
+Two-message-delay Byzantine Consensus was later proven solvable with an improved resiliency of $5\faultcount - 1$~\cite{optimal-fast-bft-podc21,latency-categorization-podc21}, which is optimal in small networks since $3\faultcount + 1 = 5\faultcount -1$ when $\faultcount = 1$.
+Reducing the size of quorums in some of these approaches' steps decreases latency in practice without affecting the number of message delays~\cite{hu-zhang-two-rounds-ietis23}.

+\paragraph{Fast \tob.} Multiple implementations solve \emph{crash} \tob in two message delays in the good case~\cite{pedone-optimistic-tob-dc98,raynal-fast-tob-prdc00}.
+SBFT~\cite{sbft-dsn19} employs a fast path in the good case for Byzantine state machine replication.
+However, SBFT uses collector replicas to aggregate signatures in its rounds to increase throughput at the cost of delivery latency, akin to HotStuff.
+Sync HotStuff~\cite{sync-hotstuff-sp20} reduces HotStuff's latency down to two message delays assuming synchrony and can operate with an improved $2\faultcount + 1$ resiliency.
+HotStuff-2~\cite{hotstuff2-arxiv} merges two of HotStuff's three rounds resulting in a two-round approach, each taking two message delays.
+VBFT~\cite{vbft-arxiv} proposes two-message-delay latency with an optimal $3\faultcount + 1$ resiliency by relaxing the safety of Consensus which may lead to temporary decision revocations.
+UBFT~\cite{ubft-asplos23} uses an optimistic fast path to avoid the cost of signatures in hardware-accelerated systems.

-Banyan~\cite{banyan-mw24} is the first Byzantine \tob with a two-message-delay fast path when the leader broadcasts a value, hence with a three-message-delay fast path when any process broadcasts a value.
-Banyan builds upon ICC~\cite{icc-podc22} and defines a parameterizable resiliency threshold of $3f + 2p - 1 = n$ where $f$ is the maximum number of Byzantine faults and $p$ is freely set such that $1 \leq p \leq f$.
+Banyan~\cite{banyan-mw24} is the first partially-synchronous Byzantine \tob with a two-message-delay fast path when the leader broadcasts, hence three-message-delay when a client broadcasts.
+Banyan defines a resiliency of $n = 3f + 2p - 1$ where $f$ is the maximum number of Byzantine faults and $p$ is freely set such that $1 \leq p \leq f$.
 Banyan rapidly delivers a value if $\rp{n - p}$ processes are correct and respond fast enough.
-SBFT~\cite{sbft-dsn19} needs four message delays in the good case for Byzantine \tob but could likely only need three message delays by not using collectors to aggregate signatures, at the cost of increased computation for processes hence lower \tob throughput.